Select Page

 2015 – 2017

 Web design trends aimed at storytelling were key during 2015-2017.
 Businesses began using their sites to tell their stories and interact with the public.
 This also explains how businesses started to use custom photography over stock photo backgrounds.
-Professional photography became a much better way to show the public about the company.
+Professional photography became a better way to show the public about the company.
 The abundance of large header background images has grown exponentially in recent years.
 This promoted a decrease in this design trend.
 Most companies wanted to stand out, and since so many people were using this design element, the company steered away from it.

-2018 onwards
+2018

-This year, there are many more changes with color pallets and layouts.
+This year, there are many more changes with color palettes and layouts.
 Designers are using more vibrant colors to catch the user’s attention.
 For the layout, a more simplistic design is rising.
 The minimalistic asymmetrical layout is growing in popularity.
 This layout is more complicated to execute, though.
 It takes time to add in a lot of these new design features.

 Web Design Trends